Classical Science For The Rhetoric Stage

 This part 3 of our Science and Classical Education series featuring science author and classical educator, Paige Hudson.
 Catch up with the posts from Day 1 – Science and Classical Education , Day 2 – Classical Science For The Grammar Stage and Day 3 – Classical Science For The Logic Stage.

-In yesterday’s post, I shared about logic stage classical science.
-Today I want to share with you the nuts and bolts of rhetoric stage classical science.
+In this post I want to share with you the nuts and bolts of rhetoric stage classical science.
 Rhetoric stage classical science, like all rhetoric stage classical subjects, is intellectually demanding, but what I am going to share with you today is more of a theory.
-It is based on my research and my experience co-teaching remedial chemistry courses in college, but I haven’t actually taught or written a rhetoric level course.
-So bear in mind that there is no program out there (yet) that pulls together all the things I’m going to suggest you do in this post.
+It is based on my research and my experience co-teaching remedial chemistry courses in college, but I haven’t actually taught or written a rhetoric-level course.

 What is a rhetoric stage student?